martinboers/plcnext-book/src/ch01-01-ip-address.md

 The MAC address and current IP address details of the PLC are shown in the response.

-If you get no response, then make sure the name of the Ethernet adapter is correct.
+If you get no response, make sure the name of the Ethernet adapter is correct.
 Also, be aware that the [Discovery and Configuration Protocol][profinet-dcp] (DCP) used by `netnames` is a link layer protocol, and so is not routable.

 The IP address, subnet mask and default gateway can be changed using a command similar to the following: